 |Symbolic addresses||There are mostly addresses referenced in a source code.
 The components can be -variable names, constants, and instruction labels.|

 Components of a Process Address Space

-Each section in the given address space is dedicated to perform a specific task and is present to perform an explicit task.
+- Each section in the given address space is dedicated to performing a specific task and is present to perform an explicit task.
 The most common areas are the Kernel, program and program data, stack value, heap value, and global data including shared libraries, shared memory, or Dynamic Link Libraries.